Nyefan/nyefan.org/site/content/_pages/about.md

 ##### February 2019 - April 2021

-- SME for Kubernetes, Kops, EKS, Helm, CircleCI, and Java
-- Respond to, diagnose, and correct production outages
-- Optimize Kubernetes environment and tooling, enabling 20x scale up over 3 weeks in response to COVID-19
+- Optimized Kubernetes environment and tooling, enabling 20x scale up over 3 weeks in response to COVID-19
+- Increased deployment velocity by 212% by condensing 41 custom jenkins deployment scripts into a set of composable CircleCI jobs and reducing the deployment error rate from 61% to 3% (as measured after 8 months)
-- Aggressively target a complete “Infrastructure as Code” implementation of our AWS and Kubernetes environments
+- Aggressively targeted a complete Infrastructure as Code implementation of our AWS and Kubernetes environments using terraform and helm
-- Lead application of best practices around AWS, Docker, and Kubernetes to acquisitions’ cloud resources
+- Led application of best practices around AWS, Docker, and Kubernetes to acquisitions’ cloud resources
-- Implemented least-privilege best practices for Kubernetes services’ access to AWS resources
-- Overhauled CI/CD, resulting in a 212% increase in deployment velocity company-wide after 18 months
 - Centralized Helm and Cloudformation templates into importable libraries accessed and applied via CI/CD
 - Implemented automated error rate anomaly detection and rollback in production service deployments
-- Created dual monitoring and alerting pipelines using Prometheus, Grafana, Cloudwatch, and OpsGenie
+- Reduced time to detection and time to resolution of incidents by implementing metric and log monitors with Prometheus, Grafana, AlertManager, Cloudwatch, and OpsGenie

 <p></p>